tetzank/homepage/content/posts/x-macros.md

 In a function call, the expression `i+1` is evaluated at the call side and the resulting value passed as parameter to the function.
 Call-side evaluation of parameters is not happening for macros.[^1]
 [^1]: Parameters are macro-expanded at call side, see [Argument Prescan](https://gcc.gnu.org/onlinedocs/cpp/Argument-Prescan.html#Argument-Prescan).
-The whole parameter expression is inserted everywhere the parameter is used in the macro definition, resulting in `i+1 * i+1` which is not what we intented to calculate.
+The whole parameter expression is inserted everywhere the parameter is used in the macro definition, resulting in `i+1 * i+1` which is not what we intended to calculate.
 Operator precedence gets in our way.
 The fix is obvious: put everything in parentheses!